 Sectors East and West, which as previously mentioned house all the services required by the project, have been fulfilled in respect to the vertical loads, employing in most cases, prefabricated beam-column frames.
 These frames are set each 7.50m except in special areas, specifically the outer spans, which are placed each 10.35m.

 The slabs are 20+6cm hollow core to cover spans of 7.50m and 25+6cm for the 10.35m spans.

 Regarding the horizontal loads, stiff vertical cores have been built which stabilize the structure against horizontal loads, along with the collaboration of the frames in their corresponding resistant directions, and against the effects of vibration so as to assure spectator comfort caused by the dynamic effects generated by the spectators themselves.

 Due to the ground conditions, all the foundations have been fulfilled with prefabricated driven piles.
 Here, 50 and 70cm diameter piles have been employed.
-In other cases, where horizontal loads have to be resisted, as in the vertical core footings, battered piles are used.

 The columns are prefabricated and conceptually identical to those used in other stadiums.
 In the East side the columns are single elements whereas on the west side they may be composed of two or three elements which are spliced together.